josua-stng/basic-installation-tailwind/README.md

 # basic-installation-tailwind
-you can write the code and copy in your editor for use the tailwind css
+you can copy the code and paste in your editor for use the tailwind css